Promptfoo: Catch LLM Regressions Before Production

 Promptfoo

-is an open-source CLI tool that lets you define test cases with expected outputs, run them against one or more LLM providers
+is an open-source CLI tool that runs your test cases against one or more LLM providers

-If you have spent any time building applications on top of large language models, you have probably experienced the frustration of tweaking a prompt to fix one edge case and then discovering - days later, from a user complaint - that the change broke something else entirely.
-Manual spot-checking does not scale.
-Promptfoo gives you a structured, repeatable way to verify that your LLM-powered features actually work across the full range of inputs you care about.
+If you’ve spent any time building on top of large language models, you’ve felt the pain.
+You tweak a prompt to fix one edge case, and days later a user reports that the change broke something else.
+Manual spot-checks don’t scale.
+Promptfoo gives you a repeatable way to test that your LLM features still work across the full range of inputs you care about.

 Why You Need Automated LLM Evaluation

-LLM outputs are non-deterministic, and the surface area of possible inputs is enormous.
-A typical LLM pipeline handles hundreds of different input patterns, but most teams manually test three to five examples and call it done.
-That gives you coverage of maybe 5% of your real-world cases.
+LLM outputs are not stable, and the input space is huge.
+A typical LLM pipeline handles hundreds of input patterns, yet most teams test three to five examples by hand and call it done.
+That gives you maybe 5% coverage of your real-world cases.

-Prompt regression is the most common failure mode.
-You tweak your system prompt to handle a tricky edge case - maybe users were getting overly verbose responses for simple questions - and unknowingly break the formatting for code generation outputs, or introduce a new tendency to hallucinate citations .
-Without automated evaluation running across dozens of test cases, you will not notice until users start complaining.
-By then you have lost trust that is hard to rebuild.
+Prompt regression is the most common failure.
+Say you tweak your system prompt to fix a tricky edge case where users were getting wordy answers to simple questions.
+Without realizing it, you break code formatting, or you give the model a fresh tendency to hallucinate citations .
+With no test suite running across dozens of cases, you won’t notice until users complain, and by then you’ve lost trust that is hard to win back.

-Model upgrades carry similar risk.
-Switching from GPT-4o to GPT-4o-mini, or from Claude 3.5 to Claude 4, changes output behavior in ways that are difficult to predict.
-The new model might be better on average but worse on specific categories of input that matter to your application.
-An evaluation suite lets you quantify exactly what changes - which test cases improved, which regressed, and by how much - before you commit to the switch.
+Model upgrades carry the same risk.
+Switching from GPT-4o to GPT-4o-mini, or from Claude 3.5 to Claude 4, changes output behavior in ways you can’t predict.
+The new model might score better on average but worse on the inputs you care about.
+A test suite tells you what changed, which cases got better, which got worse, and by how much, before you switch.

-Cost-quality trade-offs are another area where systematic evaluation pays off fast.
-Running the same test suite against GPT-4o ($2.50/MTok input) versus Claude 4 Sonnet ($3/MTok) versus Llama 4 Scout running locally through Ollama ($0) lets you see exactly how much quality you sacrifice by choosing a cheaper option.
-Without numbers, these decisions get made on gut feeling.
-With an evaluation suite, you have a concrete quality score for each provider on your specific use case.
+Cost-quality trade-offs pay off fast too.
+Run the same suite against GPT-4o ($2.50/MTok input), Claude 4 Sonnet ($3/MTok), and Llama 4 Scout via Ollama ($0).
+You see in numbers how much quality you give up by going cheaper.
+Without numbers, you pick by gut, but with them, you have a real quality score per provider on your use case.

-The feedback loop this creates is what makes it practical for day-to-day development.
-When you can see which specific test cases fail after a prompt change, you know exactly where to focus your prompt engineering effort.
-Instead of guessing and iterating blindly, each change is validated against your full test suite.
+The feedback loop is what makes this stick in daily work.
+When you can see which test cases fail after a prompt change, you know where to focus your prompt-engineering effort.
+Instead of guessing in the dark and iterating blindly, each change runs against your full suite.

 Installing Promptfoo and Understanding the Configuration